bihealth/bih-cluster/bih-cluster/docs/ondemand/overview.md

 ## Logging into the Portal

-The first prerequisite is to have a cluster account already (see [Getting Access](/admin/getting-access/)).
+The first prerequisite is to have a cluster account already (see [Getting Access](../admin/getting-access/)).
 Once you have done your first SSH connection to the cluster successfully you can start using the portal.
 For this you perform the following steps:

 1. Go to https://portal.research.hpc.bihealth.org - you will be redirected to the login page shown below.
-   If you have an account with Charite (ends in `_m`) then please use the "Charité - Universitätmedizin Berlin" button, for MDC Accounts please use the "Max Delbrück Center Berlin" button.
+   If you have an account with Charite (ends in `_c`) then please use the "Charité - Universitätmedizin Berlin" button, for MDC Accounts please use the "Max Delbrück Center Berlin" button.

     ![](figures/ondemand-hpc-sso.png){: style="width:30%;" .center}
 2. Login with your home organization's SSO system.